mdbabumiamssm/IBE--Tutorial-NGS-scverse-seurat-others-/README.md

 # IBE---kaggle-repository
 The repository contains all the projects notebooks relevant to IBE tutorials, research and developments!
-To use it on your own purpose, please ask!
+To use it on your own purpose, please send an email!